 - Origins Available:

-Anglo-Saxon culture that ruled a majority of Britain.
+The name Hubly was spawned by the ancient Anglo-Saxon culture that ruled a majority of Britain.
 It comes from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hubly family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubly research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubly History in all our PDF Extended History products and printed products wherever possible.